Black Friday 2019: The best deals to start shopping now

 - Charlotte Tilbury: Take 30% off a selection of the brand's beloved products and holiday bundles.

-- Chinese Laundry: The consistently trendy shoe brand Chinese Laundry is offering a 30% discount sitewide through Dec.
+- Chinese Laundry: The consistently trendy shoe brand is offering a 30% discount sitewide through Dec.
 1. There are exclusions, however, so make sure you grab a pair that's Black Friday friendly.

-- Cole Haan: A selection of styles are 50% off for Black Friday, and the rest of the brand's high-quality shoes, outerwear and accessories are 30% off, too.
+- Cole Haan: A selection of styles are 50% off for Black Friday, and the rest of the brand's high-quality shoes, outerwear and accessories is 30% off.

+- Colgate: This at-home whitening treatment (perfect for sensitive teeth or gums) is down to its lowest price ever.

 - Colourpop: Beloved by makeup artists and YouTubers alike, Colourpop is offering 30% off sitewide through Dec.
 3. We love the brand's latest Disney collection.

 - CoverFX: Through Dec.
-1, the makeup brand CoverFX , which is known for its excellent primers and palettes, is offering 30% off sitewide with the code BESTFRIDAY, plus free ground shipping.
+1, the makeup brand known for its excellent primers and palettes is offering 30% off sitewide with the code BESTFRIDAY, plus free ground shipping.

-- Dagne Dover: Take 20% off everything at Dagne Dover, including our holy grail work-to-gym bag.
+- Dagne Dover: Take 20% off everything, including our holy grail work-to-gym bag.

-- Dyson: You can get Dyson's coveted Supersonic Hair Dryer, plus two gifts of your choice — ranging from a stand to a chic carrying case — for just $399.99 through the holidays.
+- Dyson: You can get the coveted Supersonic Hair Dryer, plus two gifts of your choice — ranging from a stand to a chic carrying case — for just $399.99.
 At Nordstrom, you can get the red gift edition of the Supersonic Hair Dryer with its own presentation case — a $459 value — for just $399, plus free shipping.

 - eBags: Save up to 70% on high-quality luggage and travel accessories.
 Use code EXTRA for an additional 50% off sitewide, though exclusions apply.

+- Eileen Fisher: Through Dec.
+2, over 500 already marked-down styles are an extra 20% off.

+- Express: Everything is 50% off for Black Friday, plus free shipping, through Dec.
+2.

-- Fanatics: Get ready for the big Thanksgiving Day game with 65% off at Fanatics.
-Use promo code TURKEY to show your team spirit for less.
+- Fanatics: Use promo code TURKEY to show your team spirit and get 65% off.

+- Foreo: Get up to 40% off some of sleekest skincare tools and devices we've ever seen.
+We're looking specifically at the Luna line, a collection of silicone electric facial cleansing devices that work to exfoliate, cleanse and lift your skin.

-- Fossil: Use code INTHEBAG to take advantage of Fossil's Black Friday savings, through Dec.
+- Fossil: Use code INTHEBAG to take advantage of Black Friday savings through Dec.
 1, with some products offered at 50% off their original price.

-- Frank and Oak: Code BF30 gets you 30% off everything (except gift cards and outerwear) at the clothing brand Frank and Oak through Dec.
-3. Best of all though, for every order placed before Cyber Monday, the brand will be planting a tree in the Amazon in partnership with One Tree Planted.
+- Frank and Oak: Code BF30 gets you 30% off everything (except gift cards and outerwear) through Dec.
+3. Best of all, for every order placed before Cyber Monday, the clothing brand will be planting a tree in the Amazon in partnership with One Tree Planted.

-- Free People: This oversized Free People tunic is the perfect winter top, and at 30% off, it's the perfect price, too.
+- Free People: This oversized tunic is the perfect winter top, and at 30% off, it's the perfect price, too.

 - Frye: Get up to 50% off classic styles during the beloved boot brand's Black Fryeday Sale.